JetBrains/guide/site/webstorm/tips/replace-with-template-string/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Want to use a template string (aka template literal) instead of a regular string?
 Press _⌥Enter / Alt+Enter_ and select _Replace with template string_.
----